RetroPie/RetroPie-Docs/docs/KODI.md

 ## Kodi as its own system instead of in ports

-The first method here is a cleaner method that wont mess with the RetroPie setup script updates (note that in the future you will have to manually update the es_systems.cfg in .emulationstation as they aren't overwritten on updates from RetroPie).
-Once you've installed Kodi from the experimental menu of the setup script, Drop into a terminal with f4 or access the pi over [SSH](https://github.com/retropie/retropie-setup/wiki/ssh)
+The first method here is a cleaner method that won't mess with the RetroPie setup script updates.
+(Note: in the future, you will have to manually update `/home/pi/.emulationstation/es_systems.cfg`, as it will not be overwritten by RetroPie updates.)
+Once you've installed Kodi from the optional menu of the setup script, drop into a terminal with F4 or access the pi over [SSH](https://github.com/retropie/retropie-setup/wiki/ssh).

-create an es_systems.cfg file so that Kodi will show up in emulationstation
+Create an es_systems.cfg file so that Kodi will show up in EmulationStation:

 ```
-sudo cp /etc/emulationstation/es_systems.cfg /home/pi/.emulationstation/es_systems.cfg
+cp /etc/emulationstation/es_systems.cfg /home/pi/.emulationstation/es_systems.cfg
-sudo nano /home/pi/.emulationstation/es_systems.cfg
+nano /home/pi/.emulationstation/es_systems.cfg
 ```
-add the following codeblock anywhere after `<systemList>` and before `</systemList>`:
+Add the following codeblock anywhere after `<systemList>` and before `</systemList>`:
 ```
   <system>
     <fullname>Kodi</fullname>